-To receive a similar monthly income in retirement, Joanne would have to invest the funds in a LIRA, and save enough to purchase an indexed lifetime annuity for approximately \$576,400 when she retires at age 60.
-The commuted value of Joanne's HOOPP pension would be a starting point, but it wouldn't be enough.
+To receive a similar monthly benefit on her own, Joanne would have to purchase an annuity for approximately \$654,000 when she is 60 years old.
+The CV of Joanne's HOOPP pension would be a starting point, but it wouldn't be enough.
 To build her savings, Joanne would have to take on the responsibilities and risks that come with investing these funds until she retires.
 There are no guarantees she would be able to save enough or find an annuity that offers everything her HOOPP pension would.

-\ This represents Joanne's total HOOPP transfer value of \$130,800, where the full amount was locked in.
+^{} This represents Joanne's total HOOPP transfer value of \$176,300, where the full amount was locked in.
 Joanne would need to invest this amount over 15 years in preparation for retirement.